AmazeeLabs/subscriptions/README.txt

 However, as long as you DON'T save the templates, they are automatically translated to the recipient's language.
-Like other user-modifiable strings, when you edit and save them, they stop getting localized.
+Like other user-modifiable strings, as soon as you edit and save them, they stop getting localized.
 For multi-language customization, you need to edit the subscriptions_mail.templates.inc file.

-You can use conditional text in the templates.
-The syntax is
+You can use conditional text and even loops in the templates.
+The syntax is explained in the fieldset on the edit pages.
+We strongly recommend that you start with outputting the token text into a notification before you try to use it as a condition or in another complex context.

-   {{!varname==value?then_text:else_text}} or
-   {{!varname!=value?then_text:else_text}}

-!varname can be the any variable and will be replaced;
-value is a string that doesn't contain a '?';
-then_text is a string that doesn't contain a ':' and else_text must not contain '}}'.
-The exception is: each of then_text and else_text can be another conditional expressen (one level of recursion).

-Both then_text and else_text can contain newlines and variables.

-Example:
-This {{!has_new_comments==1?has:doesn't have any}} new comments.

-Undefined variables are replaced by themselves, i.e. they remain as !varname.
-Example:
-{{!sender_name==!sender_name?Sender is undefined:Sender: !sender_name}}

-Variables can be defined and empty.
-Example:
-{{!sender_name==?Sender is empty:Sender is either undefined or non-empty}}
+Digest mail template: Each digest item is formatted using the content type of the item.

 Note: All the URL variables are built by calling the url() core function.
 You may be able to influence the return value of url() by setting $base_url